WhatsApp

 Provides two pressure settings — higher when inhaling and lower when exhaling — which may be more comfortable for some individuals.

-A type of device that adjusts airflow automatically during sleep, sometimes used in central or complex sleep apnoea.
+A type of device that adjusts airflow automatically during sleep, sometimes used in central or complex sleep apnea.

 Custom-made devices worn in the mouth to help move the lower jaw forward, allowing better airflow.